Chord Electronics Hugo 2 Review featured image

 Underneath

-Chord has also moved the sticky feet a little further out to the corners on the Hugo 2.
+Chord has also moved the sticky feet further out to the corners on the Hugo 2.
 The Hugo 1 had them a bit more central and slightly recessed into the chassis.

 Physical Controls

-The Hugo 2 is a very definite upgrade on the Hugo 1 in terms of physical controls.
+The Hugo 2 is a definite upgrade on the Hugo 1 for physical controls.
 Previously almost everything was housed in the tiny switch or button format at the “back” of the unit.

 Orb Controls

 The orb indicators are split into 5 key areas.
-The top panel mounted is for volume control and moving right to left on the front panel you have power on and off, X-PHD which is Chords highly popular crossfeed implementation, the type of input in use, and finally the all-new digital filter controls.
+The top panel mounted is for volume control and moving from right to left on the front panel you have power on and off, X-PHD which is Chords’ popular crossfeed implementation, the type of input in use, and finally the all-new digital filter controls.

 Chord Electronics Hugo 2